-On 27 December 2020 I finally prepared my patchwork sandwich to quilt this beauty.
-I filmed my process of basting the three layers together as a time lapse and put it on Instagram.
+On 27 December 2020, I finally prepared my patchwork sandwich to quilt this beauty.
+I filmed my process of basting the three layers together as a time-lapse and put it on Instagram.
 And I was simply overwhelmed by the views this little video got.
 More than 2300 people watched this short clip by now.
 Considering the fact that Me + My Craftroom does not even have 1000 followers on Instagram yet, this is pretty good.

 This actually gave me a real boost to take my blog more seriously again and to invest time into finishing all my drafted past blog posts.
 As I outlined in my post on my creative plans for 2021, I also want to take more video footage in 2021 and start a YouTube channel for it.
-However the whole setup of my workspace should be a bit more professional for doing this.
+However, the whole setup of my workspace should be a bit more professional for doing this.
 It will have to wait until we have moved and I have a proper creative space.

 Then Me + My Craftroom will become actual space… 🙂

-And Eventually the September Quilt is quilted in January 2021
+And Eventually, the September Quilt is quilted in January 2021

 As I had prepared several quilts for quilting during the last days of December, I was a bit exhausted and did not start quilting before the new year.
 I also have to say that my baby bump was already slightly in the way when kneeling on the floor to baste these quilt layers together.

 The quilting was done only in January 2021.
 It was the first time that I attempted to quilt a spiral on a quilt.
 And It took me two days to quilt my September quilt, mainly due to a lot of interruptions caused by Loki and Wotan.
-They took shifts in sleeping on the quilt next to the sewing machine.
+They took shifts of sleeping on the quilt next to the sewing machine.
 Whenever I moved one of them to another room, the other would come and take his spot.
 But I have a soft spot for these two and I agree that it was quite cold during the last week.
 So the spot under the ring light was too tempting for them as a sleeping spot.

 Finishing the Chic Country Quilt